waok2/home_assign_carepay/README.md

 ```bash
 terraform apply
 ```
+note; i have commented out a part on attaching  a data disk, if it is needed the block can be uncommented.

 3. From the Terraform state file {```terraform.tfstate ```} get the elastic IP and update it in the Ansible inventory file {```ansible-nginx/inventory.yaml```}
 4. Run the Ansible playbook using the command below
 ```bash